Skip to main content

 validate_polish_regon

-Verify the correctness of a Polish business registry number (REGON) of 9 or 14 digits.
-Returns validation status, the number, and its length.
+Check the validity of a Polish REGON business registry number (9 or 14 digits).
+Returns a boolean indicating validity along with the number and its length.

 Instructions